 My favorite part of creating this skincare line was the formula development.
 I began by selecting the bacteria, I wanted nuebiome to contain all the components that made probiotics effective which means I had to include prebiotics, which are the food products that the good bacteria on your skin eats.
 I also hand to include postbiotics, the metabolites of the bacteria.
 There is a term used in the scientific community for the combination of a prebiotic and probiotic called synbiotic.
 However, there was no name for the combination of all three (pre, pro & post), therefore I named this combination Synbiotic Fusion Bioactives™.
 In selecting the components that made up the Synbiotic Fusion Bioactives™ only those ingredients with scientifically proven data showing its effectiveness was included.

-After a countless revision the formulator and nuebiome™ agreed on a formula that we believe would be consistent with the ethos of nuebiome™ to formulate safe, effective and clean bioferment and plant-based products infused with probiotics.
+After a countless revision the formulator and Nuebiome agreed on formulas that we believe would be consistent with the ethos of Nuebiome to formulate safe, effective and clean bioferment and plant-based products infused with probiotics.
 I am very happy and excited with the resulting products that were formulated.
 I believe that they will truly transform the way people take care of their skin and the microbiome.

-The first product we formulated was Amaretto and Biotic Hand Remedy, founded out of the need for a truly functional hand cream that was fast drying and supported the microbiome.
+The first product we formulated was Amaretto and Biotic Hand Remedy, founded out of the need for a truly functional probiotic hand cream that was fast drying and supported the microbiome.
 We then moved on to (Glyco-Biotic)™ Ultra-Synbiotic Facial to take advantage of the cell turnover and hydrating benefits of probiotics.
-And of course, we wanted an essence that would deliver our Synbiotic Fusion Bioactives™ in the quickest way possible so we developed The Biotic Glow™ Ferment Essence.
+And of course, we wanted an essence that would deliver our probiotic bioactives to the face in the quickest way possible so we developed The Biotic Glow™ Ferment Essence.